Condortheburninator/postscript_assessment/README.md

 How many subscribers from SMS Platform A can be uploaded to Postscript?
 Break down the subscriber counts by original opt-in sources.
 Use the following table template:

+Before answering the prompt we need to solve for the hints/assumptions listed in the document.

-- need to complete the following:
+need to complete the following:
-    - only include phone numbers with 8 or 9 digits (leading 1)
+- [x] only include phone numbers with 8 or 9 digits (leading 1)
-    - convert all 8 digit numbers to have a leading one for consistency
+- [x] convert all 8 digit numbers to have a leading one for consistency
-    - remove dupes
+- [x] remove dupes
-    - remove list import from consideration
+- [x] remove list import from consideration
-    - identify the original `OPT_IN_SOURCE` if "Collected on SMS Platform B" shows up on list a
+- [x] identify the original `OPT_IN_SOURCE` if "Collected on SMS Platform B" shows up on list a
-    - only include statuses of "Subscribed"
+- [x] only include statuses of "Subscribed"

 :information_source: refer to query in analysis/5.answers_task1.sql for the detailed query